calebman/vuepress-plugin-demo-container/docs/README.md

 ## Why not...?

 ::: tip Are there any other options
-Before I created the Demo Container, I searched for plug-ins that meet the above requirements as much as possible, and found the following two useful plug-ins.
+Before I created the Demo Container, I searched for plug-ins that meet the above requirements as much as possible, and found some useful plugins.
 If there are other available plug-ins that have been omitted by the author, I can add it by mentioning [Issus](https://github.com/calebman/vuepress-plugin-demo-container/issues).
 Thank you very much.
 :::

 ### vuepress-plugin-demo-block